InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 We highly recommend this edition of Hoodoo Ann for Mae Marsh’s charming and sometimes heart-rending performance, and for the disc’s high visual quality.

-DVD release date: 22 November 2004.
+Release date: 22 November 2004.

 Country of origin: USA

-This public-domain edition of Hoodoo Ann has been mastered from a 16mm fine-grain negative from the Blackhawk Films collection, which features exceptional image clarity when compared to other reduction prints.
+This DVD-R edition of Hoodoo Ann has been mastered from a 16mm fine-grain negative from the Blackhawk Films collection, which features exceptional image clarity when compared to other reduction prints.
 It is marked with a moderate amount of speckling and dust, and momentary examples of processing spots and beginning decomposition.
-Overall, the print is very pleasing viewing, with its broad range of graytones and impressive image quality for a reduction print.
+Overall, the print is very pleasing viewing, with its broad range of greytones and impressive image quality for a reduction print.

 The presentation, originally prepared for videotape release in 1999, features custom musical accompaniment performed on a small electric organ by Bob Vaughn.